Bendasch/rust-chess/README.md

 # DOING
-- Implement stalemate
-- Checkmate is stalemate + check
+- move the clocks

 # TODO
-- [ ] Checkmate and stalemate
+- [x] Checkmate and stalemate
 - [x] Implement en-passant and castling in the move execution
 - [x] Assert that the king doesn't move through check when castling
 - [x] Assert that the move will not result in the player being in check